adshares/adshares-docs/protocol/infrastructure/infra_dsi.rst

 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` responds to requests from :ref:`Supply-Side Platforms <protocol-definitions-ssp>` regarding :ref:`Payment Reports <protocol-definitions-paymentreport>`.

-The following interactions remain outside of :ref:`Adshares Protocol <adshares-protocol>`:
+The following interactions are optionally included in :ref:`Adshares Protocol <adshares-protocol>`:

-* :ref:`Demand-Side Platform <protocol-definitions-dsp>` interacts with its :ref:`Ad Pay Module <protocol-definitions-apm>` to generate its
+* :ref:`Demand-Side Platform <protocol-definitions-dsp>` interacts with its :ref:`Ad Pay Module <protocol-definitions-apm>` to generate
   :ref:`Payment Reports <protocol-definitions-paymentreport>`.

+The following interactions are outside of :ref:`Adshares Protocol <adshares-protocol>`:

 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` interacts with its :ref:`Demand-Side Agent <protocol-definitions-dsa>` to receive notifications about :ref:`Conversion Events <protocol-definitions-conversion>`.